Published on 10-Apr-2023

 Acoustic Emission Testing

+An inspection method that uses the release of ultrasonic stress waves to identify defects in materials can pinpoint early-stage damage that traditional methods may miss.
 In this comprehensive guide, we will delve into the depths of Acoustic Emission Testing, shedding light on its principles, applications, and why it has become an indispensable tool in various industries.

 The History of Acoustic Emission Testing